kalex19/HH-KL-Family-Feud/README.md

 This project and its specs are part of the front end engineering curriculum at Turing School of Software and Design.
 The learning goals for this exercise were to introduce working with ES6 classes, manipulating datasets, working with Webpack and testing with Mocha and Chai.

+### Our Biggest Challenge

+Our biggest challenge with this project was designing tests with Mocha and Chai in a true TDD (test driven development) fashion.

+### Our Biggest Success

+Our biggest success was working as a team, being okay with failure, taking our time to plan and strategically work through each issue as it arose.

 ## Getting Started